Boost staff morale at the exit door

-Our contribution at Celpax is to give you a tool that lets you know if your efforts are working, if your staff morale is moving in the right way.
+Our contribution at Celpax is to give you a tool that lets you know if your efforts are working.

 By pressing a red or green button every day, you get a baseline of your employee mood.
 This visual and fun way to gauge employee morale brings out conversations around what is good – and bad – in your work culture.

 We constantly hear stories from leaders that are happy to have found a neutral language to talk about workplace improvement.
 “What makes us press the red button?”

 “It’s a more casual way of being able to open conversations – it quickly became part of our language for our employees”, says the COO at Zerorez, Scott Oremland.

 “We are all responsible; no one else can solve this for us.
 We can all influence and come with suggestions for improving” says Frida Mangen, the HR Manager at DEK Technologies.